 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Do not take ergotamine within 24 hours before or after using another migraine headache medicine.
 This includes another ergot medicine (dihydroergotamine, methylergonovine) or "triptan" medicine (such as Amerge, Imitrex, Maxalt,or Zomig).

 Grapefruit may interact with ergotamine and cause side effects.
 Avoid consuming grapefruit products.

 Ergotamine side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 muscle pain in your arms or legs;

-Less serious side effects may include:
+Common side effects of ergotamine may include:

 dizziness, spinning sensation;